LG Partners with Realeyes on Experiment Using Identical Twins

-As mentioned, this could be seen as a curious emotion to feel during an episode featuring a bloody battle and someone being eaten alive by dogs (although he did totally deserve it), but in the context of this experiment, you could instead view happiness as simply entertainment.
+As mentioned, this could be seen as a curious emotion to feel during an episode featuring a bloody battle and someone being eaten alive by dogs, but in the context of this experiment, you could instead view happiness as simply entertainment.
 In other words, William was 3x more entertained than Henry watching on the newer model.

-The main reason why William’s happiness levels were a lot higher was not because he spent most of the episode smiling and laughing, though.
-No, it’s because at key scenes is emotions were a lot more intense.
+The main reason why William’s happiness levels were higher was not because he spent most of the episode smiling and laughing, though.
+No, it’s because at key scenes his emotions were a lot more intense.

 In fact, throughout the episode, 27 positive emotional peaks were observed on the newer TV compared to just four peaks on the older model.
 These peaks of happiness were also 15% more intense overall with the OLED TV.

 Game of Thrones can be confusing, it’s not exactly a typical plot, and has a host of characters to remember.
 However, despite both identical twins having the same exposure to the show, and comparing their levels of confusion, one was clearly more confused than the other.

 Henry, watching on the 2013 model, was three times more confused than his identical twin William, which could obviously have a serious impact on his enjoyment of the show.

 Three times more positive, 25% more attentive and three times less confused - there’s no doubt which of the twins came away from the experiment the happier.
 William, watching on the 2019 OLED TV, showed visible signs throughout that he enjoyed the experience a lot more than his twin Henry, watching on a 2013 LED TV.